asitos/admin-dashboard/README.md

 ## purpose & themes
 - a practice project (originally from The Odin Project exercises).
 - a showcase of:
-    - admin dashboard layout and desgin
+    - admin dashboard layout and design
     - css grid & flexbox layouts